November 13, 2020

 How to wash the Sleeper

 We’ve got similar instructions for the Sleeper weighted comforter.
 Wash the Sleeper separately in cold or warm water on a delicate or gentle cycle.
-The Queen and King Sleepers can be unzipped and washed separately.
+The Sleepers can be unzipped and washed separately.
 If you bought the 25-pound Sleeper, consider taking it to the professionals so you don’t cause wear and tear on your washing machine.
 The Sleeper can also be tumble-dried on a low setting.

 How to wash Sleeper Sheets